 For each window, a convex optimization problem is solved to find the maximum likelihood estimate $\hat A$ that best fits the data.
 However, this operation makes the GLR statistic computationally more expensive than CUSUM and the score statistic.
 To address this issue, we can use $\hat A$ from the previous window as an initialization for the gradient descent algorithm to find the MLE in the next step -- this ``warm-start'' may lead to faster convergence for finding the MLE.

-Compared with the score statistic, the GLR statistic is computationally more expensive, and it does not necessarily have better performance (which can be partly due to the noisy MLE estimates), as shown in our example in Section~\ref{sec:numerical_comparison}.
+Compared with the score statistic, the GLR statistic is computationally more expensive, and it does not necessarily have better performance (which can be partly due to the optimization error in computing MLE), as shown in our example in Section~\ref{sec:numerical_comparison}.
 However, the GLR statistic is numerically more stable than the score statistic, especially for large networks.
-The reason is that we usually may not estimate Fisher information with high accuracy.
+The reason is that we usually may not estimate the Fisher information with high accuracy.
 Even provided with the exact pre-change parameter $A_0$, there is no close-form solution for the Fisher information, and it can only be estimated by simulation or real data.
-The score statistic involves inverting the Fisher information, which can suffer from a high condition number and numerical instability when we try to invert it.
+The score statistic also involves inverting the Fisher information, which can suffer from a high condition number and numerical instability.